TABLE OF CONTENTS

 • General AML/CFT

-The screening profile selected will affect what categories are covered when running adverse media checks.
+The screening profile selected will determine which categories are covered when running adverse media checks.

 If you would like to check each category description along with FATF and EU ML Directive confirmation, please reach out to First AML Support to receive the entire document.